carter-thaxton/jquery.datetime/README.md

 - *relativeLimitMinutes*      (default 20, show relative times within a window of 20 minutes)
 - *businessDateRolloverHour*  (default 0, rollover at midnight.
 Set this to 4 to rollover at 4am)
 - *useShortDateNames*         (default false, set to true to use *Wed* and *Mar* instead of *Wednesday* and *March*)
+- *timezoneOffsetMinutes*     (default 0, no adjustment for timezone.
+Set to 60 to show all times one hour later)

 Set any of the above from javascript as follows:

     $.datetime.settings.useShortDateNames = true;
     $.datetime.settings.businessDateRolloverHour = 4;
+    $.datetime.settings.timezoneOffsetMinutes = 60;

 Internationalization